HCIILAB/Scene-Text-Removal/README.md

 ```
 ## Feedback

 Suggestions and opinions of dataset of this dataset (both positive and negative) are greatly welcome.
-Please contact the authors by sending email to eestzhang@mail.scut.edu.cn  or eelwjin@scut.edu.cn.
+Please contact the authors by sending email to eestzhang@mail.scut.edu.cn.

 ## Copyright